Coffield Et Al – Critique of Learning Styles

 Learning styles summaries the concept that individuals have different ways and preferences of learning.
 The idea has been hugely popular and has enjoyed wide acceptance for four decades (Sims & Sims 2006).
-Extensive studies have been carried out on the psychometrics properties of the learning styles’ tools, its relationship with academic performance in general and different disciples (Coffield; Kolb & Kolb, 2005; Wilson & Hill, 1994).
+Extensive studies have been carried out on the psychometrics properties of the learning styles’ tools, their relationship with academic performance in general and different disciples (Coffield; Kolb & Kolb, 2005; Wilson & Hill, 1994).

-However, reviews by several researchers on a number of learning styles theories such as Dunn & Price LSI and Kolb’s LSI (Coffield, Moseley, Hall & Ecclestone, 2004) that have been developed to measure the learning preferences are insufficient to truly measure what it is.
-3 main weaknesses noted were that the learning styles measures were confusing as in their definition, weak in reliability and validity of the measurement, and identification of traits in learners.
+However, reviews by several researchers on a number of learning styles theories such as Dunn & Price LSI and Kolb’s LSI (Coffield, Moseley, Hall & Ecclestone, 2004) have been developed to measure the learning preferences are insufficient to truly measure what it is.
+3 main weaknesses noted were that the learning styles measures were confusing in their definition, weak in reliability and validity of the measurement, and identification of traits in learners.